 Chapters 8, 9 and 10 in Roswell and Zaidi’s edited book unpack the concept of technoscapes through digital authoring, transcultural literacy pedagogies and rescripting classed lives through online practices.
 Technology acts as an object capable of forming and influencing new identities and literacies.
 More specifically, Stornaiuolo and Jung in Chapter 8 present the online community Write4Change.
 The project aims to cultivate young people’s engagement with critical literacies through collaborations online.
 The authors argue for pedagogical shifts by educators, who are well-positioned but may lack the knowledge and confidence to do so.
 As an ethnographic study, the project supports young people to be "effective and ethical participants in a globally connected world” (p.
 113).
 Chapters 9 and 10 respectively propose: how arts-based ways of knowing through the use of objects as catalysts encourage students to represent transliteracies; and a re-scripting of classed lives, urging for documentation of a ‘cosmopolitan self’.
 The authors also put forward a case for transformed, transcultural pedagogy within classroom spaces.

 Finally, Chapters 11 and 12 both explore the notions of post-structural and posthuman literacies.
 They highlight the need for researchers to de-centre the human in literacy scholarship.
 The questions: whose identities are we talking about?
 And what do literacies mean? shifts to: what new literacies emerge?
 What is produced in the interaction between human and nonhuman?
 And how do we reconfigure the world?
-Post-structural and posthuman research allows us, as researchers, to consider theories and concepts as methods where non-human forces become equal to human components.
+Post-structural and post-human research allows us, as researchers, to consider theories and concepts as methods where non-human forces become equal to human components.
 The authors suggest that the focus should be on how the processes and ways of multimodal literacies come into being.
 It makes for research that is un-boring and outside the boundaries of human ontologies.

 Chapter 8, by Rowsell and Gallagher, uses Actor Network Theory (ANT) to describe the interaction between ideologies, discourses and epistemologies in the classroom setting.
 They mainly focus on the use of digital tablets in three contexts globally.
 Exploring language through the lenses of receptive and expressive networks shows that ANT is an appropriate approach to viewing learners' activities in local and global contexts as it shows how both objects, such as touch tablets, and humans are closely intertwined.